marcpadilla/Prepare-Triage/README.md

 # Process-Triage

-Takes a matter Splunk share containing DupTriage and/or KapeTriage packages and processes them with KAPE.
+Takes a matter share containing DupTriage and/or KapeTriage packages and processes them with Kroll Artifact Parser and Extractor (KAPE) for streamlined analysis.

 If multiple triage packages for a single host exist Process-Triage will process them all.
 Incomplete triage packages are skipped and a message is printed to screen.
 Process-Triage will detect if a triage package has already been processed and skip it by default.
 This encourages you to run Process-Triage throughout an engagement.